 Make sure there are no bright lights in your background.
 Look particularly for windows or lamps which may be on.

-In addition to avoiding problems due to backlight, make sure you are adequately and nicely lighted.
-The illumination needs to be soft and even, producing no harsh shadows either on your face or in the background.
-The light source should be from the front or slightly off to the side, but not positioned too high or too low relative to your head.
-Otherwise, horrible shadows will appear on your face, making you look like an escapee from a horror movie!
+To look your best, you need to be adequately and nicely lighted.
+The illumination must be soft and even, producing no harsh shadows either on your face or in the background.
+Avoid bland straight-on lighting.
+The light source should be in front and slightly off to the side but not positioned too high or too low relative to your head.
+Otherwise, harsh shadows will appear on your face, making you look like an escapee from a horror movie!
 Also, if the light is too bright, the result will not be flattering.
 Depending on your complexion or makeup, you may appear pasty-faced or shiny.
 Overly bright light will also reveal and emphasize any sweat on your face.

 What about outdoor lighting?
-Generally, the outdoors may not be the best place for an interview due to many uncontrollable factors which could cause havoc.
-In addition to noise, the weather could create problems (wind, unexpected rain, etc.), bees and other insects or pests could interfere, Wi-Fi reception may be poor, etc.
+Generally, the outdoors is not be the best place for an interview due to many uncontrollable factors which could cause havoc.
+In addition to noise, the weather could create problems (wind, unexpected rain, etc.), bees and other insects or pests could interfere, Wi-Fi reception may be spotty, etc.

 However, if your patio, porch, or other such location is the only suitable spot, watch the lighting to make sure it is soft and indirect.
 Avoid harsh direct sunlight (see graphic at left).

 The camera angle is important as it can have a profound effect on your appearance!
 Many people make the mistake of placing the device camera too low relative to their face, causing it to look upward at them.
 The result?
-Since your chin is then closest to the camera, it may look unnaturally large.
+Since your chin and neck are then closest to the camera, they may look unnaturally large.
 Even worse, the interviewer is looking right up your nostrils!

 Placing the device or camera slightly above or more evenly with your face presents a more natural and flattering image.